grow-assistant/sales-assistant/docs/templates/country_club/golf_ops_initial_outreach_2.md

 We’re inviting 2–3 clubs to join us at no cost for 2025, to ensure we perfectly address the needs of top-tier properties.
 At Pinetree Country Club, this model reduced average order times by 40%, keeping members impressed and pace of play consistent.

 Swoop will enhance your members’ experience and preserve the exclusivity they value.
-Let’s chat about how this might work for [ClubName]?
+Let’s chat about how this might work for [company_short_name]?